dubisoft-solutions/solar-panels-shadow-simulator/README.md

 2. Set Source to "GitHub Actions"
 3. The site will be available at `https://yourusername.github.io/shadow-simulator`

+### Troubleshooting

+If the app doesn't load resources:
+- Ensure your repository name matches the `basePath` in `next.config.ts` (currently set to `/shadow-simulator`)
+- If you use a different repository name, update the `basePath` and `assetPrefix` in `next.config.ts`
+- Check that GitHub Actions deployment completed successfully
+- The `.nojekyll` file is included to prevent GitHub Pages from ignoring `_next` folder

 ## Architecture

 The application follows a modular architecture with separate services for coordinate transformation and panel spacing calculations.
 The 3D scene is rendered using React Three Fiber with real-time shadow casting and camera controls.